Loom a Hat: The Easy Way to Knit a Hat

 |Newborn||14 in / 36 cm||Sm 24 Pegs||5 - 6 1/2 in||25-30|

-Leave a 1-2 inch tail on your working yarn for a knot.
+Leave a 1-2 inch tail on your working yarn for a slip knot.

 Loom a Hat PATTERN:

 Use worsted weight yarn.
-Two strands of yarn as one.
+Two strands of yarn as One.
+If you use chunky yarn you can knit with just one strand.

 3. Knit (e-Warp stitch) With your hook – flip the bottom two strands over and behind the top two.
 Continue around the whole loom.
 You will be left with two strands on each peg.